pulumi/terraform-provider-aws/website/docs/r/apigatewayv2_api.html.markdown

 * `aws_apigatewayv2_integration`
 * `aws_apigatewayv2_route`

-Further more, the `name`, `description`, `cors_configuration`, `tags` and `version` fields should be specified in the Terraform configuration and the values will override any values specified in the OpenAPI document.
+Further more, the `name`, `description`, `cors_configuration`, `tags` and `version` fields should be specified in the provider configuration and the values will override any values specified in the OpenAPI document.

 The `cors_configuration` object supports the following: